mtmorgan/mtmorgan.github.io/_posts/2024-10-28-boogie-woogie.markdown

 more javascript (my use of p5 is very rudimentary)!
 Here is the
 result:

 <div class="p5-boogie-woogie-canvas"></div>
 <script src="/assets/stdlib-js/random-base-binomial.js"></script>
 <script src ="/assets/stdlib-js/random-sample.js"></script>
 <script src="/assets/p5/libraries/p5.min.js"></script>
 <script src="/assets/p5/boogie-woogie.js"></script>

-The population is represented by a 100 x 50 grid of alleles, so 5000 haploid 'individuals'.
+The population is represented by a 71 x 71 grid of alleles, so 5041 haploid 'individuals' (I started with a rectangle of 5000 individuals, but then adjusted to match the square format of Mondrian's work).
 Initially all alleles are the same (random) color.
 Each generation introduces new mutations (new colors) at rate &mu;, and then sampling with replacement the entire population.
 The display is updated every 50 generations, at a maximum rate of 12 frames (50 x 12 = 600 generations) per second.
 Progress is reported in number of generations scaled by population size (e.g., t / N = 1 indicates 5000 generations).
 'Segregating' alleles are just the number of alleles in the population at each generation.
 'Replacements' summarize how many times a common allele has been replaced by a new allele.

 There is a lot of activity in the display.
 New alleles flicker on and off fairly rapidly, perhaps existing for only a few frames.
 The